ITenthusiasm/custom-elements/src/Combobox/docs/guides/styling-the-combobox.md

         }

         &[data-active="true"]:not([aria-selected="true"]) {
-          /* Style the currently-active option, but NOT if it's selected */ }
+          /* Style the currently-active option if it is NOT selected */ }

         &[aria-disabled="true"] {